f-prime/fist/README.md

 # Spear

-Spear is a fast, lightweight, full-text search engine.
-Spear uses in-memory data structures to make index lookups blazing fast, and also persists information to the disk.
+Spear is a fast, lightweight, full-text indexer.
+Spear stores all information in memory making lookups very fast while also pesisting the index to disk.

 **Spear is still under development.
 Not all features are implemented or stable yet.**

-# Why use Spear?

-Spear is useful when full-text search is needed in a limited resources environment.

 # Build